Frequently Asked Questions

 If the candidate has received a recommendation and submitted their permanent residence application:

-One their PR application has been submitted, then the candidate can apply for the 2-year RCIP work permit (LMIA-exempt, C15) to begin or continue working in the West Kootenay region.
-Learn more about the work permit application process.
+One their permanent residence application has been submitted, then the candidate can apply for the 2-year RCIP work permit (LMIA-exempt, C15) to begin or continue working in the West Kootenay region.

 Important: RCIP work permits are tied to the pilot process and can’t be used to extend a stay pre-recommendation.
-Act early and reach out if timelines are tight.

 Maintaining Employer Designation